SuperSonicSites/inteck3d/content/portfolio/heritage-homes.md

 ---
 title: Heritage Homes
 description: This model was part of a large development project in North Dakota consisting of 78 homes, plus a welcome center, pool, and pickleball court.
-Visit to learn more.
+See full details to learn more.
 bannerh1: Heritage Homes
 layout: post
 slug: heritage-homes